armory/docs/content/en/includes/cdaas/rna-install.md

    The examples use Kubernetes secrets to encrypt the value.
 You supply the encrypted values in the Helm command to install the RNA.

-6. Install the Helm chart.
-Keep the following in mind when you install the RNA:
+1. Install the Helm chart.

-   * The `agentIdentifier` option is the name that is used to refer to the deployment cluster, so use a descriptive name.
+    For most scenarios, you install one RNA per cluster.
+Use the `agentIdentifier` parameter to give each RNA a unique name.
+When you deploy your app, you specify which RNA to use, so Armory recommends creating a name that identifies the cluster.

     ```bash
     helm upgrade --install armory-rna armory/remote-network-agent \
-        --set agentIdentifier=<target-cluster-name> \
+        --set agentIdentifier=<rna-name> \
         --set 'clientId=encrypted:k8s!n:rna-client-credentials!k:client-id' \
         --set 'clientSecret=encrypted:k8s!n:rna-client-credentials!k:client-secret' \
         --namespace armory-rna